-The MILA is the largest academic research group in the area of deep learning, worldwide, bringing together faculty from U. Montréal, McGill U., École Polytechnique Montréal and HEC Montréal.
+Mila is the largest academic research group in the area of deep learning, worldwide, bringing together faculty from U. Montréal, McGill U., École Polytechnique Montréal and HEC Montréal.
 Beyond deep learning, it groups machine learning strengths in reinforcement learning, optimization, graphical models, computer vision, natural language processing, robotics, and more.
-The MILA researchers pioneered deep learning more than a decade ago and remain an academic pillar of this approach to artificial intelligence.
-MILA professors founded the International Conference on Learning Representations (ICLR) and Yoshua Bengio continues to be general chair, after having been program chair and general chair for NIPS (the leading machine learning conference).
-The MILA has been the home of several scientific breakthroughs in deep learning, including neural word embeddings, deep generative models such as GANs and deep auto-encoders, content-based soft-attention (which revolutionized machine translation), showing that ReLUs enable training of deep nets, showing why deep nets can have an exponential statistical advantage, busting the myths about local minima in neural networks, and much more.
-The MILA is being generously funded by governments as well as by industry and philanthropy (with hundreds of millions of dollars having been promised for the next few years).
+Mila researchers pioneered deep learning more than a decade ago and remain an academic pillar of this approach to artificial intelligence.
+Mila professors founded the International Conference on Learning Representations (ICLR) and Yoshua Bengio continues to be general chair, after having been program chair and general chair for NIPS (the leading machine learning conference).
+Mila has been the home of several scientific breakthroughs in deep learning, including neural word embeddings, deep generative models such as GANs and deep auto-encoders, content-based soft-attention (which revolutionized machine translation), showing that ReLUs enable training of deep nets, showing why deep nets can have an exponential statistical advantage, busting the myths about local minima in neural networks, and much more.
+Mila is being generously funded by governments as well as by industry and philanthropy (with hundreds of millions of dollars having been promised for the next few years).

-The MILA will receive 30 M$ from the Canadian government to create a number of AI chairs over the next few years, as part of the Pan-Canadian AI strategy, which focuses on AI and particularly machine learning, at all levels of seniority.
-Consequently, the AI / machine learning faculty to be recruited at DIRO will be expected to be strong enough to obtain one of those chairs.
+Mila will receive 30 M$ from the Canadian government to create a number of AI chairs over the next few years, as part of the Pan-Canadian AI strategy, which focuses on AI and particularly machine learning, at all levels of seniority.
+Consequently, the AI / machine learning faculty to be recruited at DIRO will be expected to be strong enough to obtain one of these Canada CIFAR AI (CCAI) chairs.

 Information about the position